- What is parcel data?

 Are parcel data considered a legal field survey?

 No. Parcels are a representation of property boundaries.
 They should not be used for property line disputes.
 A survey from a licensed land surveyor is the legal means of determining property boundaries.
 This is why applications such as the parcel viewer come with a disclaimer, which is worth restating here: Parcel data is general in nature and does not represent survey grade boundary information.
 Substantial inaccuracies in boundary lines or grand list attributes should be brought to the attention of the appropriate Town Clerk.
-While in some instances parcel data may reflect survey information, the signed and sealed survey that is filed with a town clerk remains the authoritative document.
+While in some instances parcel data may reflect survey information, the recorded, signed and sealed survey that is filed with a town clerk remains the authoritative document.

 If parcel data are only a reference, how do I obtain a legal plat of land?